Top 5 Hume AI alternatives for truly better customer interactions (2026)

 1. eesel AI

 While Hume is all about the voice, eesel AI is about the entire support workflow.
-It’s the best pick for any business that wants to automate common questions, give agents a helping hand, and bring all their company knowledge together in one place.
+It's a great pick for any business that wants to automate common questions, give agents a helping hand, and bring all their company knowledge together in one place.
 Best of all, it works right inside tools you already use like Zendesk, Freshdesk, or Intercom.

 A workflow diagram showing how eesel AI automates the customer support process, a key feature for businesses looking for Hume AI alternatives.::